mahmoodlab/HEST/README.md

 | [MUSK](https://huggingface.co/xiangjx/musk) | 0.3467 | 0.5248 | 0.3430 | 0.4277 | 0.5233 | 0.2365 | 0.1110 | 0.1825 | 0.5171 | 0.2545 |
 | [ResNet50](https://huggingface.co/timm/resnet50.tv_in1k) | 0.3252 | 0.4739 | 0.3044 | 0.3880 | 0.4821 | 0.2500 | 0.0783 | 0.2252 | 0.4949 | 0.2305 |

+¹ Same UNI2-h backbone, same protocol (PCA-256 + Ridge), only the ridge `alpha` is selected per outer fold via inner 5-fold cross-validation on training spots (no test leakage).
+Modal selected α ≈ 5000.
+The default heuristic `alpha = 100/(d·n_genes) ≈ 0.0078` is several orders of magnitude smaller than the optimum and was previously hardcoded — see the bug fix in this PR.
+All 9 tasks improve over the default-α baseline (0.4141).

 ### Benchmarking your own model